 Intraperitoneal Insulin tolerance testing

-Itolerance Insulin tolerance was measured via an insulin tolerance test (ITT).
+As an index of insulin sensitivity, an insulin tolerance test (ITT) was performed.
 On gestational day 16.5, dams were placed in a clean cage free of food with a water bottle at ZT20 (2AM).
 Dams were fasted for 6 hours.
 At ZT2, a fasted blood sample was collected via tail clip and handheld glucometer.
 After assessment of fasting blood glucose, an intraperitoneal injection of insulin (Humulin, 0.75mg/kg body weight) was given.
 Blood glucose following injection was determined every 15 minutes for 2 hours.
 Glucose area under the curve (AUC) was calculated by taking the sum of glucose values for each animal.
-Rates of initial reduction in blood glucose wasas calculated by limiting the data to 45 minutes after injection.
+Rates of initial reduction in blood glucose were calculated by limiting the data to 45 minutes after injection.
 We then modeled the exponential rate of decay in blood glucose for each dam as a slope and took the average by feeding group.
-We also calculate the rate of rebound after hypoglycemia by limiting the data to data collected 75-120 minutes after injection, then modeling the linear rise in glucose as a time:treatment interaction.
+We also calculated the rate of rebound after hypoglycemia by limiting the data to data collected 75-120 minutes after injection, then modeling the linear rise in glucose as a time:treatment interaction.

 Blood Collection and Hormonal Analysis